Find out why it's important for your craft room to have proper lighting and plenty of electrical outlets.

 Mackenzie learned about the importance of good lighting the hard way and had to make some changes to her space.
 Based on her old studio, she learned that sometimes you have to manipulate the light based on what time of the day it is.
 She really loves how under counter lighting is bright and has enough bright light to showcase her cards, especially when she photographs them.

-If you have a plan for the three types of lighting, you have to think about how you'll control all of them so that they don't become a nuisance by being inconvenient to use.
+If you have a plan for the three types of craft room lighting, you have to think about how you'll control all of them so that they don't become a nuisance by being inconvenient to use.
 Light switches in accessible places is important as you decide where to place them throughout the room.
 There's also great technology you can use from your smart phone or tablet that will help you too.

 Also, you shouldn't take your electrical outlets for granted.
 Mackenzie shares about how she was using so many outlets at the same time in her old studio and it caused the breaker to blow.